Józef Beck: Early life

 Beck was born into a Calvinist (Protestant) family whose forebears had emigrated from Flanders to Poland in the 16th century, during the rule of Polish King Stephen Báthory.
 When World War I started, Beck was a student at a college of engineering.
 After the outbreak of the war, Beck was a member of the clandestine Polish Military Organization (Polska Organizacja Wojskowa, or POW), founded in October 1914 by Piłsudski.
-Joining in 1914 Beck served until 1917 in the First Brigade of the Polish Legions and was an aide to Piłsudski.
+Joining in 1914, Beck served until 1917 in the First Brigade of the Polish Legions and was an aide to Piłsudski.
 When the brigade was interned, Beck escaped.

-After Poland had regained its independence, Beck was assigned as a commander of an artillery battery and assigned to the General Staff.
-Beck served as military attaché to France between 1922 and 1923.
-The French disliked Beck to the point of spreading lies about him, such that he was a Soviet agent.
+After Poland had regained its independence Beck held command of an artillery battery.
+He was assigned to the General Staff, and served as military attaché to France between 1922 and 1923.
+The French disliked Beck to the point of spreading lies about him, such as that he was a Soviet agent.
 He helped to carry out the May 1926 military coup d'état, which brought Piłsudski to de facto governmental power.

-In 1926–1930, Beck served as chief of staff to Poland's Minister of Military Affairs, and in 1930–1932, he served as Vice Prime Minister and Vice Minister of Foreign Affairs.
-Groomed by Piłsudski to implement Poland's foreign policy, he in 1932 took office as Minister of Foreign Affairs, a post that he would hold until the outbreak of World War II.
+In 1926–1930, Beck served as chief of staff to Poland's Minister of Military Affairs, and in 1930–1932 was Vice Prime Minister and Vice Minister of Foreign Affairs.
+Groomed by Piłsudski to implement Poland's foreign policy, in 1932 he took office as Minister of Foreign Affairs, a post that he held until the outbreak of World War II.

 Foreign minister

 Beck had been dealt a weak hand.
 The historian David G. Williamson argues that Poland with 35 million people had a large population but a thin industrial base.
-Furthermore, its army of 283,000 men was ill-equipped, short of artillery and poorly trained and relied heavily on cavalry because it lacked enough mechanisation.
+Furthermore, its army of 283,000 men was ill-equipped, short of artillery, poorly trained and heavily reliant on cavalry because it lacked enough mechanisation.
 Finally it faced long borders with two powerful dictatorships, Hitler's Germany and Stalin's Soviet Union.
 Historian Richard Overy wrote that of all the new states in Europe:

+Poland was almost certainly the most disliked and her Foreign Minister the most distrusted.
+Poland's pursuit of an independent line left her bereft of any close friends by the end of 1938....
+The Western powers saw Poland as a greedy revisionist power, illiberal, anti-Semitic, pro-German; Beck was a 'menace', arrogant and treacherous.

 Visit to Soviet Union, 1934.
 From right: Maxim Litvinov, Avel Yenukidze, Mikhail Kalinin, Józef Beck, Juliusz Łukasiewicz.

 In his international diplomacy, Beck sought to maintain a fine balance in Poland's relations with its two powerful neighbours.
 In July 1932, he concluded the Soviet–Polish Non-Aggression Pact and, in January 1934, the German–Polish declaration of non-aggression.